zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 $20-35/hr

 Our second studio with a larger seating area.
-Engineer Included.
+Engineer Included (Gage).
 Great for group recordings, larger podcasts, and events.

 If you're recording on a budget, start off in Studio B, then move to Studio A to get a finalized mix and professional master.